dbt-labs/docs.getdbt.com/website/docs/docs/dbt-support.md

 ### Severity level

-Enterprise support tickets are assigned a severity level based on the impact of the issue to your business.
+Enterprise support tickets are assigned a severity level based on the impact of the issue on your business.
 The severity level determines the priority level of support you will receive.
 For specific ticket response times, Support does not have access to an Enterprise account's service level agreement (SLA).
 Please contact your legal team for a copy of your contract.

 | Severity Level | Description |